Awaken the Hunter | Learn to Hunt

 May through September

 Ideal for parties of two to six (recommended max 10) who want a unique group experience; or for a Parent/Child or Family team that wants an intimate experience with maximum one-on-one instructor time in a private setting.
 Inquire for details and pricing.

-Registration Deposit: $500 (additional $300 per accompanied child) to secure your spot.
+Registration Deposit (to secure your spot): $500 per participant +$200 for optional full serve sleeping accommodations - sleeps two).
 Total Course Fee due at the conclusion of the course.
 Courses (particularly the smaller group sizes) can fill up 8 months or more in advance.

-Total Course Fee (and Financial Assistance): We offer sliding scales and varying packages to make the courses available to a more diverse group.
+Total Course Fee (and Financial Assistance): We offer sliding scales and varying packages in an attempt to make the courses available to everyone.
 Our goal is to create a quality experience and we ask for final payment at the end of the course to allow time for individuals to evaluate what the experience is personally worth.
-For some courses we offer a partial financial assistance to one participant per class.
-Please inquire for details (application for assistance due 2 months prior to course).

-Included with Instruction: Gourmet meals prepared by a professional Danish chef (locally grown and wild food, breakfast, lunch & dinner - Thursday Lunch to Sunday Lunch), a small portion of lamb from the butchering (wrapped for your freezer), custom engraved Buck knife (for field dressing and boning - yours to keep), course materials, tools, and equipment, on-site camping (camping tents available on a limited basis, and upgraded accommodations available), guest speakers, lively dialogue, and inclusion in our community network of past participants.
+Included with Instruction: Expert instruction and mentoring by Bruce McGlenn (present for entire course) and other guest instructors, gourmet meals prepared by professional Danish Chef, Taus (locally grown and wild food, breakfast, lunch & dinner - Thursday Breakfast to Sunday Lunch), a small portion of lamb from the butchering (wrapped for your freezer), custom engraved Buck knife (for field dressing and boning - yours to keep), course materials, tools, and equipment, on-site camping (camping tents available on a limited basis, and upgraded accommodations available), lively dialogue, and inclusion in our community network of past participants.

 • Ethics, safety, history & philosophy of the hunt